Transcripts

 Mike: Again, a federal charter entered into for the benefit of the citizens living in states of the union is now being used against those same citizens to force feed to them things that they do not wish to accept, that they, as a matter of faith, will not accept.
 This is another reason why the story of those priests, those bishops, those nuns, and those peasants in France who refused to take Robespierre and the radical republican revolutionistas in France’s oaths to deny their God, to renounce their baptismal vows, those people are heroic.
 They would have told the Supreme Court to go pound sand.
 We’ll mobilize an army against you, which is what they did in the Vendée in France.
 They knew that an army was coming for them if they chose to not accept the atheist edicts of the state.

 The citizens of the Vendée in France said: Guess what?
-If we’re going to become martyrs, we might as well become martyrs protecting our land and our women and our children and our churches and our priests whom we love and who have refused to take the oath.
+If we’re going to become martyrs, we might as well become martyrs protecting our land and our women and our children and our churches and our priests whom we love and who have refused to take He puts the wedding ring on herthe oath.
 French authorities tried to force the clergy to take an oath that was written by and made the priests swear an oath to the State of France, not to God.
 In Vendée, five out of six priests refused.
 They said: No way, not going to do it.
 They were supported by their largely peasant but peaceful parishioners, nearby citizens.
 They finally fielded an army.
 There’s a movie made about the Vendée.
 I never saw it.
 Some of you told me that you’ve seen it.
 I haven’t seen it, but just listening to the story tells me that it’s, again, something else, a little part of history that is just not understood by Americans.
 The fact that Americans at the time were supporting this, until they learned of the atrocities of the September Massacres in Paris, many Americans were cheering this on, as if it was the same as the one that happened here.
 A cautionary tale, I think.

 This site is supported by your Founders Pass memberships and purchases in the Founders Tradin’ Post, can Mike count on your support today?
 Shop the Tradin’ Post and become a Founders Pass member.